djangopackages/djangopackages/docs/contributing.rst

 Installing OpenComparison
 -------------------------

-Follow our detailed installation_ instructions.
+Follow our detailed :doc:`installation` instructions.
 Please record any difficulties you have and share them with the OpenComparison community via our `issue tracker`_.

 Issues!
 =======